 According to Ted Rossman, senior industry analyst at Bankrate, "where credit card travel insurance can shine is if you encounter weather problems or mechanical delays, or if you get sick while traveling, or if your luggage gets lost or delayed." com

-If your bags are delayed, you'll get up to five days' worth of reimbursement at $100 per day.
+If your bags don't show up on time, you can get up to five days' worth of reimbursement at $100 per day.

 To quote Rossman, "[Chase Sapphire Reserve travel insurance] will pay up to $100,000 of emergency evacuation and transportation coverage if something really bad happens while you're abroad."
 And the Sapphire Reserve provides primary rental car insurance benefits, so you can bypass the rental car company's costly coverage and go straight to your own auto insurance in the event of an accident." "

-Although the Chase Sapphire Preferred® Card's coverage is slightly less than that of the Sapphire Reserve Card due to its lower annual fee, it is still highly recommended by Rossman.
+According to Rossman, another excellent option is the Chase Sapphire Preferred® Card, which also has very good coverage but slightly less coverage than the Sapphire Reserve card in accordance with a lower annual fee.
 According to Rossman, even the Chase Freedom FlexSM with no annual fee provides up to $1,500 in trip cancellation/interruption protection per person and up to ,000 per trip.

 Check out Select's collection of the top travel credit cards for more details on those that include insurance coverage for foreign travel.